onflow/linked-accounts/README.md

 # Linked Accounts

-> This repo is reflective of the design proposed in [this FLIP](https://github.com/onflow/flips/pull/72) and the contained implementation on the main branch will be updated to reflect common consensus on a contract standard for linked account management.
+> :warning: This repo is reflective of iteration outlined in [this FLIP](https://github.com/onflow/flips/pull/72) and currently implemented in the [Walletless Arcade demo](https://walletless-arcade-game.vercel.app/).
+This repo should be taken as expirmental without expectation of making it to production in its current form.
+Note that collaborative work is currently underway on the `HybridCustody` contract suite in [this repo](https://github.com/Flowtyio/restricted-child-account), which will serve as the basis for Hybrid Custody on Flow moving forward.

 This repository contains the `LinkedAccounts` contracts along with supporting scripts & transactions related to linking accounts in support of [walletless onboarding](https://flow.com/post/flow-blockchain-mainstream-adoption-easy-onboarding-wallets)